sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-3/day-1.md

 ENTRYPOINT ["nginx", "-g", "daemon off;"]
 ```

-You cannot override the ENTRYPOINT instruction by passing arguments to the docker run command like this:
+You cannot override the ENTRYPOINT instruction by passing arguments to the docker run command like this, you can just pass an extra argument to the mentioned command in Entrypoint:

 ```bash
 docker run -it <image_name> bash